 - In the Code group – go to the Developer tab.

-- Select Developer Macro Settings – choose Trusted access to the VBA project.
+- Select Developer Settings – choose Trusted access to the VBA project.

 Make sure to always check your code for any mistakes.
 Additionally, checking for any macros corruption is necessary as well.

 That’s about it.
-We hope that doing this confirmed solutions will fix your VBA 400 Error.
+We hope that doing these confirmed solutions will fix your VBA 400 Error.
 In case you have other confirmed suggestions please let us know in a comment below.